French Press Brew Ratio Explained

 Best Options

 The table below compares practical French press ratio starting points.
 Keep in mind that French press is an immersion brew, so changes in grind size, steep time, and agitation can matter almost as much as the ratio itself.
 A stronger ratio will not automatically fix a coarse grind that is underextracting, and a lighter ratio will not always solve bitterness if the coffee is oversteeped.
+Use the table as a decision tool: choose the ratio that fits your taste, then fine-tune grind and steep time around it.

 Setup / Method Difficulty Brew Time Flavor Profile Best For Budget Tier